 Who can claim isolation benefit

-You can claim isolation benefit if you have been instructed to isolate by Public Health because you're at risk of transmitting coronavirus.
+You can claim isolation benefit if you were instructed to isolate by Public Health because you were at risk of transmitting coronavirus.

 To qualify for isolation benefit, you must be: